PaulioRandall/scarlet-go/TASKS.md

 ### Scanner

-- Add functionality to return error when an error is detected in source code
+- Add functionality to scan linefeeds (and sometimes carraige returns) as newline tokens
-- Add functionality to parse linefeeds (inluding carraige returns) as newline tokens
+- Add functionality to scan `PROCEDURE` block start and block `END` tokens

 ## Ideas